SurrealDB MCP Server

 Create a workspace configuration file:

-Create a file at: .vscode/mcp.json
+Create a file at: .vscode/mcp.json in your workspace

 Add the following configuration: